 | Thought Leadership | Long-form blog · LinkedIn posts · Newsletter · Guest articles in Caribbean business media.
 Topics: DX readiness, transformation pitfalls, cost of inaction, 4D Framework, successful Caribbean DX. |

-| Build in Public | Webgold documenting its own DX journey in real time — building the PCC, launching Support HQ, implementing WG-21 marketing programme.
+| Build in Public | Webgold documenting its own DX journey in real time — building the PCC, launching Support, implementing WG-21 marketing programme.
 Transparency as authority.
 LinkedIn (high frequency) + newsletter arcs. |

 | 4D Framework Publishing | The 4D methodology published as owned IP — freely available.
 Framework explainer series · Downloadable DX self-assessment tool (email-gated) · Webinar: "The 4D Framework for Caribbean Business."
 Counterintuitive: giving away the methodology builds more trust than gatekeeping. |